Skip to content

 3) You are also required to try at least one possible optimization in HLS and compare the performance on hardware (which wouldn't require any modifications to your software C code) with the vanilla (non-optimized) version.
 The C code for HLS needs to have appropriate pragmas inserted manually or graphically.
 This is a self-learning / self-exploration exercise.

-You should read and get an overview of the following 4 optimizations (a fair idea is good enough, detailed knowledge is not expected) from the document https://www.xilinx.com/content/dam/xilinx/support/documentation/sw_manuals/xilinx2018_1/ug1270-vivado-hls-opt-methodology-guide.pdf.
+You should read and get an overview of the following 4 optimizations from the document https://docs.amd.com/v/u/en-US/ug1270-vivado-hls-opt-methodology-guide.
 The page numbers below are the pages where the topic starts, not necessarily the only 4 pages you need to read.
-You can Google if you wish to know more about these.
+These were covered in the lecture on a conceptual level.

 Note that while these optimizations are applied independently, some optimizations work well only when some other optimizations are also used.
 For example, doing pipelining or loop unrolling without partitioning the array wouldn't help much, as the bottleneck will be accessing the memory, 1 or 2 elements at a time.
 The effect of these optimizations is not always that deterministic though, given the nature and non-maturity of HLS tools.